Arvind142/TestNG-Modular-Automation-Framework/README.md

 you get generic methods for your testing.

 Few example of what you get:
-1. wrapper written on **Rest Assured** Library to help you perform API testing effortlessly.
-2. wrapper written on **Selenium Library** to help you perform Browser testing effortlessly.
+1. wrapper with **Selenium Library** to help you perform Browser testing effortlessly.
 ___

 #### Works on